Operation Beleaguer: Mediation

 By this time, about half of the 630,000 Japanese and Koreans in China had been repatriated.
 Chiang Kai-shek wanted the stores of weapons and ammunition that had been taken from the Japanese by the Americans, so he could use them for his campaign to take Manchuria.
 General Wedemeyer, however, refused to give the Nationalists control of the weapons until they assumed control of the repatriation program, as previously arranged.
 When the Nationalists did finally take control of repatriating the Japanese, the American forces involved became the supervisors of the effort, with the job of overlooking the processing, staging, and loading out the repatriates onto ships.
-Additionally, the Marines also continued to furnish guard details for American-manned repatriation ships.
+Additionally, the Marines also continued to furnish guard details for American-crewed repatriation ships.
 Once all of the repatriation operations were finished in the summer of 1946, and when the attempt to mediate a peace treaty proved futile, the objective of IIIAC Marines changed to the traditional task of protecting American lives and property, like the old China Marines.